What Is the Battle of Armageddon and How Long Will It Last?

 Satan will join them at a later date.
 We’ll examine why in the next Bible study.

 The answer to our question is simply, it’ll be the shortest battle of any war.
 We can take it even one step further.
 It’ll be the first, last and only “none battle” battle ever to be never fought.
-Christ will destroy His enemies with the breath of His words.
+When Christ gets involved, He will destroy His enemies with the breath of His words.
 Then the great supper of God will take place.

 Answers to what is the battle of Armageddon and more details can be found at The Battle of Armageddon Biblically Explained Bible study.